-Jon Mitchell took office as the thirty-eighth mayor of New Bedford in January 2012.
-In November 2013, he was the first sitting New Bedford mayor since 1866 not to be opposed for reelection.
-He was re-elected again in November 2015 by a decisive margin.
+Taking office in January 2012, Jon Mitchell is New Bedford’s thirty-eighth mayor.
+In November 2013, he was the city’s first sitting mayor since 1866 not to be opposed for re-election, and has won reelection two more times by decisive margins.

 Jon has sought to re-establish New Bedford as one of the leading cities in the Northeast.
 He has moved aggressively to reform the city’s schools, modernize the port, solidify the downtown as the economic and cultural center of Southeastern Massachusetts, and to elevate the quality of life in every neighborhood.

 Jon has made city government more efficient though effective management practices, and now the city has the highest bond rating in its history.
 His work in economic development has emphasized careful planning, collaboration with the business community, and the need to exploit the city’s major assets.
 The approach has paid off with thousands of new jobs, and a drop in unemployment that led all U.S. cities in 2016.
 These efforts have been complemented by reforms in the city’s schools, where the graduation rate is at a fifteen year high and test scores have risen steadily.
 And neighborhood quality of life is markedly better with a sharp drop in crime, the construction of five new parks along with the HarborWalk and CoveWalk, and the establishment of the state’s first dedicated municipal arts fund.